databrary/www/databrary/input/posts/2015-10-07-cds-preconference.md

 <img src="http://databrary.org/img/carousel/carousel-6.jpg">

-Databrary is excited to host a CDS preconference workshop on **Managing, Sharing, and Reusing Video Data in Developmental Science** at the [2015 meeting](http://meetings.cogdevsoc.org/) of the Cognitive Development Society (CDS) in Columbus, OH.
+Databrary is excited to host a CDS preconference workshop on **Managing, Sharing, and Reusing Video Data in Developmental Science**g at the [2015 meeting](http://meetings.cogdevsoc.org/) of the Cognitive Development Society (CDS) in Columbus, OH.
 The workshop will be held on Thursday, October 8, 2015.

 ## Topics